newrelic/newrelic-quickstarts/CONTRIBUTING.md

   - example-alert-policy
   - another-example-alert-policy

-# References to install plan IDs (**NOTE**: Not the file path)
-# The Ordering of installPlans is important as it sets the order of installation.
-installPlans:
-  - example-install-plan-id

 # References to data sources by file path, this references a data source located at `data-sources/example-data-source`
 # For more information on data source definitions, see the section below.
 dataSourceIds: